thrackle-io/rules-engine/docs/src/src/application/ProtocolApplicationHandler.sol/contract.ProtocolApplicationHandler.md

 ### _checkRiskRules

-*This function consolidates all the Risk rules that utilize tagged account Risk scores.*
+*This function consolidates all the Risk rules that utilize application level Risk rules.*

 ```solidity